Past Board Members

 Muriel has farmed since 1979 on her family's farm near Mantorville, MN.
 She has been away from farming only 10 years of her life.
 She is active in farm organization work and is currently on the American Dairy Association Board for her county.
 She enjoys the educational efforts associated with grazing and the transition to grazing as a farming style.
 She and her husband have two sons.
 Muriel enjoys horticulture around the home and in the garden, naming these as important connections to the earth.

-Doug owns a 170-acre farm near Gaylord, Minnesota, raising Dorset sheep, alfalfa, corn, soybeans and small grains.
-As a Minnesota Department of Agriculture staff member in the sustainable agriculture program, he works with design, data collection and analysis of sustainable agriculture research and demonstration plots.
-Doug has a B.S. in Agriculture Education from the University of Minnesota.
+Doug owned a 170-acre farm near Gaylord, Minnesota, raising Dorset sheep, alfalfa, corn, soybeans and small grains.
+As a Minnesota Department of Agriculture staff member in the sustainable agriculture program, he worked with design, data collection and analysis of sustainable agriculture research and demonstration plots.
+Doug had a B.S. in Agriculture Education from the University of Minnesota.

 Dale's educational background includes a Bachelor of Science degree from Minnesota State University, Mankato; and a Master's of Divinity in World Mission Specialization from the Catholic Theological Union in Chicago.
 Professionally, he was a high school teacher in Chicago, Minneapolis, and Mounds View Public School Systems.
 He was employed by the Archdiocese of St. Paul and Minneapolis as the Director of the Rural Life Office from 1988 through 2007.
 Currently he works in Parish Services for the Archdiocese, as a member of a team that is charged with developing positive working relationships with parishes assisting them in focusing on their local parish mission.
 Dale is a past member and chair of LSP's Board of Directors and a past member of the Minnesota Environmental Partnership Board of Directors.